WE PROUDLY

 1. SCOPE.

 1.1 Scope.
-This specification covers one type and grade of
+This specification covers one type and grade of water-displacing, preservative

-lubricating oil, known hereinafter as "oil", for
+lubricating oil, known hereinafter as “oil”, for general purpose applications at low temperatures.

-The oil can be applied by dipping, brushing, or by spraying from
+The oil can be applied by dipping, brushing, or by spraying from gas-pressurized cans.
+The oil is

 identified by Military Symbol PL-S and NATO Code Number O-190.